facebookincubator/velox/velox/docs/configs.rst

        If the limit is zero, then the spiller always spills a previously spilled partition if it has any data.
 This is to avoid spill from a partition with a small amount of data which might result in generating too many small spilled files.
+   * - spill_compression_codec
+     - string
+     - none
+     - The compression codec used to control if compressing data when spilling to files.
+None means no compression.
+       This is to avoid to take too much storage space.
+       Available options are zlib, snappy, zstd, lz4, gzip.

    * - spiller_start_partition_bit
      - integer
      - 29